Graduate Assistant to the Faculty-in-Residence

 - Assist the FIR with planning, coordinating, advertising, and hosting events and programs for residents

-- Assist the FIR in overseeing the programming budget, including submitting reimbursements and facilitating other spending on behalf of the FIR
+- Assist the FIR in overseeing managing program spending, including submitting reimbursements and facilitating other spending on behalf of the FIR via ORAI

-- Assist the FIR in identifying and recruiting other faculty members and/or administrators to engage with residents through programs and events
+- Assist the FIR in identifying and recruiting other faculty members and/or administrators to engage with students in the area through programs and events

 - Reach out to campus offices and departments about possible programs for residents

-- Attend scheduled meetings with the area leadership team
+- Attend scheduled meetings with the residential area leadership team as requested

-- Communicate with the RD about any concerns related to the well-being of residents
+- Communicate with the about any concerns related to the well-being of residents

 - Develop and submit to ORAI regular reports on programming

-The candidate selected for this position will not receive any additional benefits, other than the stipend and meal plan stated above.
+The FIR GA will receive a $1,000.00 monthly stipend (10 months, September-June), a furnished one-bedroom apartment, and a limited meal plan to use when the campus dining halls are open (10 months, September-June).
+The candidate selected for this position will not receive any additional benefits, other than the stipend, apartment, and meal plan stated above.
 The FIR GA can purchase a student parking permit (an R permit) through the Parking Office, but the cost will not be reimbursed by Residential Services.
 Residential Services does not offer a tuition waiver, health insurance, or other benefits.